Pai Gow Tiles

 - The Player/Dealer's hand will not be opened until all hands have been set.

-- All players must put the entire wager in the spot before the dice are released by the House Supervisor.
-Only money in the spot plays.
-Stating money covers or other call bets is NOT acceptable.
-In the Player/Dealer's position Buying hand(s) is NOT acceptable at any time.
+- All players must put the entire wager in the spot before the dice cup opens.
+Only chips in the spot plays.
+Starting chips cover or other call bets are NOT acceptable.

 - Any active player is entitled to ask the House Supervisor the amount of the Player/Dealer's wager, to the extent that it affects the play of his hand.